 When does the Root KSK Ceremony take place?

-The Root Key-signing Key Ceremony takes places quarterly in one of the two geographic locations mentioned above.
-The last ceremony, Root KSK Ceremony 40, took place the 16 February 2020 at El Segundo, CA. The following one, Root KSK Ceremony 41, is scheduled for the 23 April 2020 at Culpeper, VA.
+The Root Key-signing Key Ceremony usually takes place quarterly in one of the two geographic locations mentioned above.
+The last ceremony, Root KSK Ceremony 42, took place on 11 February 2021 at El Segundo, California.